Semi-parametric TEnsor Factor Analysis by Iteratively Projected Singular Value Decomposition

 \paragraph{Fitting real data with different noise levels.} In this section, we compare the vanilla and projected Tucker decomposition by their performances in fitting signal with different levels of noise.
 To generate different noise levels, we treat the estimated signal $\hat\calS_v$ and noise $\hat\calE_v$ from \textit{vanilla} Tucker decomposition as the true signal $\calS$ and noise $\calE$ and calibrate the real data with different noise amplifier $\alpha > 0$.
 Specifically, the calibrated data is generated as $\calY = \hat\calS_v + \alpha \times \hat\calE_v$.
 The setting $\alpha = 1$ corresponds to the original data.
-We compare the relative mean square errors (ReMSE) of the signal estimator ${\norm{\calS - \hat\calS}^2_F}/{\norm{\calS}^2_F}$ for vanilla and projected Tucker decomposition in Figure \ref{fig:appl-ReReSS}.
+We compare the relative mean square errors (ReMSE) of the signal estimator ${\rm ReMSE}_{\calS}={\|\calS - \hat\calS\|^2_F}/{\norm{\calS}^2_F}$ for vanilla and projected Tucker decomposition in Figure \ref{fig:appl-ReReSS}.
 For the vanilla Tucker decomposition, we use the HOOI algorithm.
-For the projected Tucker decomposition, we use the same setting as previously, that is, we use the Legendre basis functions of order 5 for $\bPhi(\bX)\hat\bB + \hat\bR(\bX) + \hat\bGamma$ and on only space loading function $\hat\bPhi(X)\bB$.
+For the projected Tucker decomposition, we use the same setting as previously, that is, we use the Legendre basis functions of order 5 for $\bPhi(\bX)$, number of basis $J = 11$ and latent dimensions $R_1, R_2, R_3 = 6, 6, 156$.
 Two methods behave the same in the noiseless case where $\alpha=0$.
-When $\alpha = 1$ (original data) three methods perform similarly.
-When $\alpha \in (0,1)$ vanilla Tucker decomposition performs the best.
-This makes sense because we treat $\hat\calS_v$ estimated by vanilla Tucker decomposition as the true signal.
-The noise term $\alpha \cdot \hat\calE_v$ is reduced when $\alpha \in (0,1)$.
-When $\alpha > 1$, however, vanilla Tucker decomposition performs the worst even though data is generated using $\hat\calS_v$ as the truth.
-This shows that the projected Tucker decomposition is more stable in the low SNR case.
+However, in the noisy setting where $\alpha > 0$, the IP-SVD outperforms the HOOI at all noise levels.